abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/3-CSS-Layouts.md

   }
   ```

-- Notes:
+- **Notes:**

-  - we can use negative values for row/column:
+  - we can use negative values for row/column to point to the end of the explicit grid (not the implicit grid)

     ```css
     .cell-4 {
-      grid-column: 1/-1; /* start on column 1 and end on the last column */ }
+      grid-column: 1/-1; /* start on column 1 and end on the last column */
+      grid-row: 3/-1; /* start on row 3 and end on the last row of the explicit grid */ }
     ```